Brantford Collegiate Institute: History

 BCI traces its roots to 1909, but also succeeded what was then called Brantford Grammar School, which opened in 1852 to provide secondary education prior to 1871.
 After 1871 the school was re-classified as a High School with the passage of the Act to Improve the Common and Grammar Schools of the Province of Ontario.

 Sports Teams

 BCI has many sports teams that compete in the local, provincial and national levels.
 Teams include Badminton, Junior Girls Basketball, Senior Girls Basketball, Boys Basketball, Cross Country, Curling, Girls Fastball, Boys Baseball, Football, Golf, Girls Hockey, Boys Hockey, Midget Boys Rugby, Junior Girls Rugby, Junior Boys Rugby, Senior Girls Rugby, Senior Boys Rugby, Girls Soccer, Boys Soccer, Swimming, Tennis, Track and Field, Junior Girls Volleyball, Junior Boys Volleyball, Senior Girls Volleyball, Senior Boys Volleyball, Triathlon and Wrestling.

-BCI is well known for having one of the most best and most consistent rugby programs in Ontario.
-BCI teams are always competitive and win their respective city championships on an almost annual basis - in 2023 the varsity girls team won their 13th straight city championship.
-Always a threat to qualify for OFSSA, BCI has won several provincial championships and regularly receives invites to travel overseas to compete against club teams.
+BCI is well known for having one of the most consistent rugby programs in Ontario.
+BCI teams are competitive and have historically won many championships - in 2023, the varsity girls team won their 13th straight city championship.
+BCI has won several provincial championships and regularly receives invites to travel overseas to compete against club teams.